mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 We will create several metrics as part of this work; they are described in the appropriate spots in the "Implementation" section.

-We'd expect the `apps_excluded` metric to increase after this is implemented on platforms which have app exclusions.
+We'd expect the `apps_excluded` metric to increase after this is implemented on platforms which have "excluded apps".
 Both the number of people with more than 0 apps excluded and the average count of apps excluded should increase.

 We will use Nimbus to roll out the test of this feature.